15 Jun Silent Killer Thwarted By ADT & First Responders

 ADT received a notification of extremely high carbon monoxide levels in the home.

 “The telephone rang,” Michelle McManus said.
 It was an ADT security representative.

 The ADT security representative let the family know there were high levels of carbon monoxide in the home.

 “She said to me, she asked me if I was home.
 She asked me my name, and then she told me we had to get out of the house,” Michelle said.

-The McManus family got out of the home, ADT quickly alerted the local fire department, and help was dispatched.
+The McManus family got out of the home.
+ADT then quickly alerted the local fire department, and help soon arrived.